IvyYun/GIS/Population Density of Cook County/Map/Analysis of historical sites in Cook County.md

+# Analysis report of Cook County historical sites

+### This is a brief analysis report of historical sites with population density in Chicago Cook County

-# Create an inventory and analyze historical sites in Cook County.
+*:arrow_right: Create an inventory and analyze historical sites in Cook County.

-## Display the cultural point data.
+*:arrow_right: Display the cultural point data.
-## Total population density by census tract, graduated colors at 50% transparency
+*:arrow_right: Total population density by census tract, graduated colors at 50% transparency